 Quality education is a right, not a privilege

-Elected officials should be held accountable for the budget issues
+Elected officials should be accessible and transparent to the people

 This campaign prioritizes rehabilitation over incarceration